 b.
-Effective January 1, 2015, the bachelor's degree, education and experience must be completed and the documentation submitted to the board at the time of application to sit for the examination.
+The core criteria, collegiate education, and experience must be completed and the documentation submitted to the board at the time of application to sit for the examination.

 5.3(2) The board may verify educational credits claimed.
-Undocumented credits will be sufficient cause to invalidate the examination results pursuant to 193F-paragraph3.3(2) "c."
+Undocumented credits will be sufficient cause to invalidate the examination results pursuant to 193F-paragraph 3.3(2) "c."